jonnonz1/nz-statute-book/acts/public/2004/corrections-act-2004.md

 **Other persons with other powers and functions in relation to prisoners**

 ### 11 Prison manager and other staff of prisons
-(1) For every prison (not being a contract prison or a Police jail), the chief executive must appoint under the State Sector Act 1988—
+(1) For every prison (not being a contract prison or a Police jail), the chief executive must appoint under the Public Service Act 2020—
   (a) a suitable person as prison manager; and
   (b) as many other suitable persons as are required as employees.
 (2) For every contract prison, the contractor must appoint—